-All piping must be independently supported, accurately aligned and preferably connected to the pump by a short length of flexible piping.
+All piping must be independently supported, accurately aligned.
+It is preferable that it be connected to the pump by a short length of flexible piping.
 The pump should not have to support the weight of the pipe or compensate for misalignment.
 It should be possible to install suction and discharge bolts through mating flanges without pulling or prying either of the flanges.
 All piping must be airtight.
 Pumps may air-bind if air is allowed to leak into the piping.
 If the pump flange(s) have tapped holes, select flange fasteners with thread engagement at least equal to the fastener diameter but that do not bottom out in the tapped holes before the joint is tight.